maxipesfix/1hour-hack-small-webrtc-prebuilt/test/README.md

 4. **Add API keys** to your `.env` file for:

-    - Google (e.g., for Speech-to-Text or other services)
+    - Google (e.g., for Speech-to-Text or other services): [https://aistudio.google.com/app/api-keys]
 ---

 ## ▶️ Run the Example